 - PCR products may carry over large quantities of uncut plasmid template.
-To remove plasmid template, treat PCR products with DpnI restriction endonuclease before performing high-fidelity DNA assembly.
-Protocol for DpnI digestion can be found on page 11. - Restriction enzyme-digested vector may carry over large quantities of uncut plasmid.
+To remove plasmid template, treat PCR products with DpnI restriction endonuclease before performing Gibson Assembly.
+Protocol for DpnI digestion can be found on page 10. - Restriction enzyme digested vector may carry over large quantities of uncut plasmid.
 Some restriction enzymes do not cut supercoiled plasmids to completion.
 The best way to reduce uncut vector background is to digest the vector with two different restriction endonucleases.
-If a single enzyme must be used, avoid restriction enzymes that leave fourbase single-stranded overhangs rich in C/G (i.e., CCGG overhang).
+If a single enzyme must be used, avoid restriction enzymes that leave fourbase single-stranded overhangs rich in C/G (i.e. CCGG overhang).
 These overhangs may self-anneal to form the transformable form of the vector molecule.
 Also, increase units and/or incubation time and/or purify the linear vector from agarose gel.